 Please note that some of these products are only available to buy in-store and not online.

-Best traditional hot cross buns
+Best classic hot cross buns

-Best flavoured hot cross buns
+Best alternative hot cross buns

-Best gluten-free hot cross buns
+Best savoury hot cross buns

 Best simnel cake

-This review was last updated in February 2020.
+This review was last updated in February 2024.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.